tldr-pages/tldr/COMMUNITY-ROLES.md

   This means they will be able to push commits to that repository, as well as merge PRs, label and close issues, among other things.

-- **Collaborators who perform maintenance tasks should be made org members.**
+- **Repository collaborators who regularly perform maintenance tasks should be added as organization members.**
-  (Maintenance work is understood as facilitating contributions by other people, which in this project consists primarily of reviewing and/or merging PRs.)
+  (Maintenance work means facilitating contributions by other people, which in this project typically consists in reviewing and/or merging PRs.)
   Specifically: once a repository collaborator has _merged at least 10 PRs_ (see `https://github.com/tldr-pages/tldr/commits?committer=<username>`)
   and submitted at least _5 non-trivial reviews to PRs_